Axkaban/two_page_landing_exercise/README.md

 ### As a note

 Once set the database, it saves the contact info. very basic validation built, just through regEx.

+I have left console. logs for display purposes only.
+You're able to see the object created from the form and the id returned once it has been inserted in the database.

+At last, the react version renders form as a modal instead of looking like a second page.